 By the 5th March, the Unit was about 228 strong and the process of inoculating the men against typhoid began with many of the men fainting when being injected!
-Not only that but the inoculations made many of the men feel unwell for several days but by Monday 8th March most of the men had fully recovered and training resumed in earnest.
-48135 C W Jarman was kept busy in the Unit office allotting regimental numbers to men who had not previously had one as while most of the men of the Unit had joined back on December 12th, there was a steady trickle of men joining the Unit even at this stage.
+Not only that, but the inoculations made many of the men feel unwell for several days.
+However, by Monday 8th March most of the men had fully recovered and training resumed in earnest.
+48135 C W Jarman was kept busy in the Unit office allotting regimental numbers to men who had not previously had one, as while most of the men of the Unit had joined back on December 12th, there was a steady trickle of men joining the Unit even at this stage.

 On the 10th March more military clothing arrived for the men in the form of shirts and cardigan jackets but still they did not have their full military uniform.

 The Unit was inspected by Col Probyn DSO at the 9am roll call parade who appeared very pleased with the way the Unit was shaping up.